mpmckenna8/libraryBackBo/readme.md

 Gotta fricking work on my markdown skills and describe this projecton.

-The basic schema for adding stuff to mongo is
+The basic schema for adding stuff to mongo is but I need to also have either a new object for checkoutbooks or just add an attribute and update the given item each time.

 var Book = new mongoose.Schema({
 	title: String,